psyll/PHP-Backdoor/README.md

 ## Introduction

-PHP terminal is a web-based application that allows to execute terminal commands on a server directly from a browser.
+PHP Backdoor is a web-based application that allows to execute terminal commands on a server directly from a browser.

 ## Single file built